 The MRes in Criminology course provides you with the advanced theoretical, conceptual and methodological expertise and skills necessary to undertake and critically evaluate criminological, socio-legal and criminal justice research.

 The course also provides formal, comprehensive, multi-disciplinary training in research methodologies and transferable employment related skills, for those interested in applying for a PhD and/or planning a professional research career in the voluntary, public or private sectors.

 This is an essential first step if you wish to undertake doctoral research as part of the 1+3 PhD in Criminology programme, which qualifies towards ESRC and NWSSDTP funding.

-- Meet national and regional demands for new research and policy oriented competencies in criminology or socio-legal studies.
+- To meet national and regional demands for new research and policy-oriented competencies in criminology or socio-legal studies.

 - Provide advanced, systematic and critical knowledge of research methods and theoretical arguments in criminology or socio-legal studies which are at the forefront of the subject area in a vibrant research context.

-- Offer a course integrating a grounding in research methodology with understanding of the implications for policy.
+- Offer a course that integrates a grounding in research methodology and that provides an understanding of the implications for policy.

-- Offer you the opportunity for developing your understanding of the key theoretical and epistemological debates within the subject area and to assist you to engage in theoretical debates at an advanced postgraduate level.
+- Offer you the opportunity to develop your understanding of the key theoretical and epistemological debates within the subject area and to assist you to engage in theoretical debates at an advanced postgraduate level.

-- Provide a formal, comprehensive, multi-disciplinary training for you in research methodology and transferable employment related skills.
+- Provide a formal, comprehensive, and multi-disciplinary training for you in research methodology and transferable employment-related skills.

 - Contribute to the national need for skilled social science researchers in criminological, socio-legal and related matters.

 - Provide you with the tools for further research or study in criminology or socio-legal studies.

 This acclaimed course has ESRC recognition as a Foundation Course for Research Training and is an essential step if you wish to progress onto doctoral studies or pursue a career in research in the public or voluntary sectors.